SleighJ/artsy_fartsy/README.md

 		Upload a file of your friends lookin’ real weird -  or lookin good.. but thats no fun.
 	4. TextSubComponent
 		Add text over your friends face, really drive that point home.

+Development Notes:

+    1. Drag text handler needs work
+    2. Save functionality has not been added
+    3. Remove text has not been added
+    4. Edit text has not been added
+    5. Text is not being appended to the actual canvas element, which messes with resizing
+    6. Only background format currently supported is .png

 Getting Started:

 Open a console and navigate into the artsy_fartsy project file.

 1. Once in the project file,

+    $ npm i --save

-	$ node development
+	$ node server

 2. Open another console, navigate into artsy_fartsy project file,

 	$ npm start

+    (after prompt to start server on 4001)

+	$ y

 3. Turn things your friends say into Memes.
-4. Share so the world can point the finger and laugh.
+4. Share, so the world can point the finger and laugh.